torvalds/linux/Documentation/teaching/lectures/interrupts.rst

 With multicore systems, each core has a local APIC used to process interrupts from locally connected devices like timers or thermals sensors.

-I/O APIC is used to distributed IRQ from external devices to CPU cores.
+I/O APIC is used to distribute IRQ from external devices to CPU cores.

 After discussing the hardware, now let's see how the processor handles an interrupt.